Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-where $\pi_1:\RM^2 \to \RM$ is the projection onto the first factor; note that this quantity can be computed directly from the algorithm.
-It just remains to apply Theorem~\ref{theo:q-rotation-number}: for the action variables $I=G_0^{-1}(F)$, defined in a fixed neighborhood of the torus $\Lambda_c = F^{-1}(c)$, containing $\Lambda_b = F^{-1}(b)$, the classical rotation number is
+where $\pi_2:\RM^2 \to \RM$ is the projection onto the second factor; note that this quantity can be computed directly from the algorithm.
+We denote it by $[w_{\h_i}](b)$.
+It just remains to apply Theorem~\ref{theo:q-rotation-number} using an asymptotic chart $G_\h$ associated with the good labelling $k_\h$: for the action variables $I=G_0^{-1}(F)$, defined in a fixed neighborhood of the torus $\Lambda_c = F^{-1}(c)$, containing $\Lambda_b = F^{-1}(b)$, the classical rotation number is